 In this state, telling a child to "make a better choice" or "think about what you are doing" is neurologically futile.
 The part of the brain that makes choices and thinks about consequences is temporarily unavailable.
 This is not a character flaw or a discipline issue.
 It is neuroscience.

-This is why an adult who is also dysregulated (shouting, tense, frustrated) makes the situation worse rather than better.
-Two dysregulated nervous systems escalate each other.
-Co-regulation requires at least one person in the interaction to be regulated.
-In a classroom, that person must be the adult.
+This is why an adult who is also dysregulated, such as shouting, tense or frustrated, can make the situation worse rather than better.
+Co-regulation requires at least one person in the interaction to slow the pace, reduce threat and keep the next instruction simple.
+In a classroom, that responsibility sits with the adult.

 The Three Components of Co-Regulation